avo-hq/docs.avohq.io/docs/2.0/menu-editor.md

 ## Using authorization rules

-When you switch from a generated menu to a custom one you might want to keep using the same authorization rules as before.
-To easily to that, use the `authorize` method in the `visible` option.
+When you switch from a generated menu to a custom one, you might want to keep using the same authorization rules as before.
+To quickly do that, use the `authorize` method in the `visible` option.

 ```ruby
 # config/initializers/avo.rb